Aggregate Multidimensional Raster (Map Viewer)

 • Pentadly—The data values will be aggregated into 6 periods of 5 days each.
 The last period can contain more or fewer than 5 days.
 The output will include 6 slices for each month.

-• Interval value determines the size of the interval that will be used for the aggregation.
-This parameter is available when Interval value is chosen for Aggregation definition.
+• Interval value is the size of the interval that will be used for the aggregation.
+This parameter is available when the Aggregation definition parameter is set to Interval value.

 • Interval unit specifies the unit used for the interval value.
-This parameter is available when the Dimension is a time field and Interval value is chosen for Aggregation definition.
+This parameter is available when the Dimension parameter value is a time field and the Aggregation definition parameter is set to Interval value.

-• Minimum value indicates the lowest value in the interval range.
-This parameter is available when Interval range is chosen for Aggregation definition.
+• Minimum value is the lowest value in the interval range.
+This parameter is available when the Aggregation definition parameter is set to Interval range.

-• Maximum value indicates the highest value in the interval range.
-This parameter is available when Interval range is chosen for Aggregation definition.
+• Maximum value is the highest value in the interval range.
+This parameter is available when the Aggregation definition parameter is set to Interval range.

-• Ignore NoData indicates whether the missing values are ignored in the analysis or considered part of the analysis.
+• Ignore NoData specifies whether missing values will be ignored in the analysis or considered part of the analysis.

 Result layer